isaiahrbs/Lava-Cube-Game/README.md

 A simple survival game created with LÖVE where you control a red cube on a platform surrounded by lava.
 Your goal is to survive for 20 seconds while lava falls from the sky!

+This game helped me learn the basics of LUA, i have used AI to help me build this.
+I appreciated coding this game

 ## Requirements

 - [LÖVE](https://love2d.org/) (for running the game)